Alexeyyy/telegram_reg_bot/README.md

 4. Create Telegram Bot via Botfather and get its token;
 5. Set this token into the source code and have fun!

 Or use some Cloud Hosting Solutions like Heroku or others.
-For instance, the bot perfectly works on Heroku.
+For instance, the bot perfectly works on Heroku (procfile and the article how to tune are included in the files and the source code).